cwittens/DispersiveShallowWater.jl/docs/src/overview.md

 mesh = Mesh1D(coordinates_min, coordinates_max, N)
 ```

-The first line specifies that we want to solve the BBM-BBM equations with variable bathymetry using a gravitational acceleration ``g = 9.81``.
+The first line specifies that we want to solve the BBM-BBM equations with variable bathymetry using a gravitational acceleration of ``g = 9.81``.
 Afterwards, we define the initial condition, which is described as a function with the spatial variable `x`, the time `t`, the `equations` and
 a `mesh` as parameters.

-If an analytical solution is available, the time variable `t` can be used, and the initial condition can serve as
-an analytical solution to be compared with the numerical solution.
+If an analytical solution is available, the time variable `t` can be used, and the initial condition can serve as an analytical solution to be compared with the numerical solution.
 Otherwise, you can just keep the time variable unused.

-An initial condition
-in DispersiveShallowWater.jl is supposed to return an `SVector` holding the values for each of the unknown variables.
+An initial condition in DispersiveShallowWater.jl is supposed to return an `SVector` holding the values for each of the unknown variables.
 Since the bathymetry is
 treated as a variable (with time derivative 0) for convenience, we need to provide the value for the primitive variables `eta` and `v` as well as for `D`.

 Next, we choose periodic boundary conditions.
-DispersiveShallowWater.jl also supports reflecting boundary conditions for the [`BBMBBMEquations1D`](@ref),
+DispersiveShallowWater.jl also supports reflecting boundary conditions for some but not all equations.
+For reference see the [equation support overview](miscellaneous.md#equation-support-overview).

-see [`boundary_condition_reflecting`](@ref).
-Lastly, we define the physical domain as the interval from -130 to
-20 and we choose 512 nodes.
-The mesh is homogeneous, i.e. the distance between each two nodes is constant.
-We choose the left boundary very
-far to the left in order to avoid an interaction of the left- and right-traveling waves.
+Lastly, we define the physical domain as the interval from -130 to 20 (in meters) and we choose 512 nodes.
+The mesh is always homogeneous, i.e. the distance between consecutive nodes is constant.
+We choose the left boundary very far to the left in order to avoid interactions between left- and right-traveling waves.
+This prevents unwanted wave interference that could occur when waves wrap around due to the periodic boundary conditions.

 ## Define numerical solver

 In the next step, we build a [`Semidiscretization`](@ref) that bundles all ingredients for the spatial discretization of the model.
-Especially, we need to
+Especially, we need to define a [`Solver`](@ref).

-define a [`Solver`](@ref).
-The simplest way to define a solver is to call the constructor by providing the mesh and a desired order of accuracy.
-In the
+The simplest way to define a solver when working with [`boundary_condition_periodic`](@ref) is to call the constructor by providing the mesh and a desired order of accuracy.

-following example, we use an accuracy order of 4.
-The default constructor simply creates periodic first-, second-, and third-derivative central finite
+In the following example, we use an accuracy order of 4.
+The default constructor simply creates periodic first-, second-, and third-derivative central finite difference summation-by-parts (SBP) operators of the provided order of accuracy.

-difference summation-by-parts (SBP) operators of the provided order of accuracy.
-How to use other summation-by-parts operators, is described in the section on
-[how to customize the solver](@ref customize_solver).
+How to use other summation-by-parts operators, is described in the section on [how to customize the solver](@ref customize_solver).
 Note that for non-periodic boundary conditions, the solver also needs to be created with non-periodic
 operators, see, e.g. [examples/bbm\_bbm\_1d/bbm\_bbm\_1d\_basic\_reflecting.jl](https://github.com/NumericalMathematics/DispersiveShallowWater.jl/blob/main/examples/bbm_bbm_1d/bbm_bbm_1d_basic_reflecting.jl).

 ```@example overview